TechsCode/UltraRegionsWiki/1-Overview/04-Placeholders.md

 * **``%uregions_current_region_name%``**
   Will show the name of the region a player is currently in.
 * **``%uregions_current_region_list%``**
-  Will show a list of all the regions.
+  Will show a list of regions.